padiga2020/JPMorgan_assignment/README.md

 2)
 To upload the Census Dataset into S3, following steps were performed.
 In the Upload - Select Files wizard, click Add Files.
-Select all of the files you downloaded and extracted, and then click Open. s3://inflows/county-to-county-2013-2017-current-residence-sort.xlsx
+Select all of the files you downloaded and extracted, and then clicked Open.

+s3://inflows/county-to-county-2013-2017-current-residence-sort.xlsx

 s3://inflows/county-to-county-2013-2017-previous-residence-sort.xlsx